The program.

 The launch of the Surface Duo mobile device was a huge moment for both the client and the agency.
 The experience launched with great engagement.

-Customers responded warmly to the Surface Duo device, completely wiping out inventory within just a few days of launch.
-Modules developed during this exercise were incorporated into the client’s broader design systems.
-Design solutions were championed by senior leadership and celebrated by stakeholders.
+Customers responded warmly to the Surface Duo device, completely selling out inventory within just a few days of launch.
+Modules developed during this exercise were incorporated into the client’s broader design systems and this effort created the foundation for the creation of more dynamic media, as design solutions were championed and celerbated by senior leadership.
 This engagement opened the door to continue to introduce custom design solutions.

 Increase.png